wp-plugins/wp-google-map-plugin/readme.txt

 Donate link:       (a link for donating)
 Requires at least: 2.0.0
 Tested up to:      4.0.1
 Stable tag:        Display Google Maps in Pages, Posts, Sidebar or Custom Templates.
-It’s Responsive, Multi-Lingual, Multi-Site Supported.
+It’s Responsive, Multi-Lingual and Multi-Site Supported.

 == Description ==
-A Google Maps plugin for wordpress to create unlimited locations, maps and display Google Maps at a shortcode’s ease.
-Perfectly responsive maps, Multi-lingual and multisite supported made it most advanced wordpress plugin ever.
+A Google Maps plugin for WordPress to create unlimited locations, maps and display Google Maps at a shortcode’s ease.
+Perfectly responsive maps, Multi-lingual and multisite supported made it most advanced WordPress plugin ever.

 Here is a quick highlight on the numerous customizable features offered by the free and pro versions of the WP Google Map plugin.